 Install operator: tailored install experience for all Kubernetes distributions.
 See minimal requirements.

-Observability: custom UI that provides instant observability into the health and performance of your streaming data pipeline.
+Observability: custom UI that provides instant visibility into the health and performance of your streaming data pipeline.

 This guide introduces Cloudflow and describes the Cloudflow enterprise features that are available with a Lightbend Platform subscription.

 For more information about developing applications with Cloudflow, refer to the project documentation at: https://cloudflow.io/docs/current

 |To use the enterprise features of Cloudflow you must use one of the installers documented in this guide.|

 Technologies like mobile, the Internet of Things (IoT), Big Data analytics, machine learning, and others are driving enterprises to modernize how they process large volumes of data.
 A rapidly growing percentage of that data is now arriving in the form of data streams and a growing percentage of those streams now require near-realtime processing.

 The streaming landscape has been rapidly evolving, with tools like Spark, Flink, and Kafka Streams emerging from the world of large scale batch processing while projects like Reactive Streams and Akka Streams have emerged from the world of application development and high-performance networking.

 The demand for availability, scalability, and resilience is forcing streaming architectures to become more like microservice architectures.
 Conversely, successful organizations building microservices find their data needs grow with their organization while their data sources are becoming more stream-like and more real-time.
 Hence, there is a unification happening between streaming data and microservice architectures.